astropy/astropy/docs/wcs/index.rst

 .. plot::
     :include-source:

-    from matplotlib import rcParams, pyplot as plt from astropy.io import fits
+    from matplotlib import pyplot as plt
+    from astropy.io import fits
     from astropy.wcs import WCS
     from astropy.utils.data import download_file